jabirpm4u/14-day-muslim-challenge/GITHUB_SETUP.md

 ### Step 1: Create GitHub Repository

 1. **Go to [GitHub](https://github.com) and create a new repository:**
-   - Repository name: `14-day-muslim-challenge` (or your preferred name)
+   - Repository name: `focus-challenge` (or your preferred name)
-   - Description: "14-Day Proud Muslim Challenge - A React/Firebase app for Islamic personal development"
+   - Description: "Focus Challenge - A React/Firebase app for Islamic personal development"
    - Make it **Public** or **Private** (your choice)
    - **DON'T** initialize with README, .gitignore, or license (we already have these)
    - Click **"Create repository"**